-The City of Belle Isle operated under a mayor-commissioner form of government since 1924.
-However, in November 2003, a charter referendum was passed that changed the City to a commission/manager form of government, with an appointed City Manager, seven elected City Commissioners and a separately elected Mayor.
+The City of Belle Isle operated under a strong-mayor form of government since 1924.
+However, in November 2003, a charter referendum was passed that changed the City to a council-manager form of government, with an appointed City Manager, seven elected City Commissioners and a separately elected Mayor.
 The governing body is responsible, among other things, for passing ordinances, adopting the budget, appointing committees, and hiring the City's manager, clerk and attorney.
 The City Manager is responsible for carrying out the policies and ordinances of the governing commission, for overseeing the day-to-day operations of the government, and for appointing the heads of various departments.
 The Commission is elected on a non-partisan basis.
 Commission members serve three-year staggered terms and the mayor is elected to serve a three-year term.

-The City of Belle Isle provides a full range of services, including general government, police, fire protection; the construction and maintenance of highways, streets, and other infrastructure; and recreational activities.
+The City of Belle Isle provides general government, police, the construction and maintenance of highways, streets, and other infrastructure; and recreational activities.
+Fire protection is contracted through the Orange County Fire Department and building inspection services are provided by a private engineering firm.
+Water and wastewater services are provided by Orlando Utility Commission (OUC).
+Electrical services are provided by Duke Energy.